shs-vision/shs-vision.github.io/index.md

 ## About Me

-I'm a Postdoctoral Research Fellow at [Robotic Cognition & Manipulation Lab](https://rilab.hanyang.ac.kr) in Hanyang University.
-I received the B.S. degree in 2015, the M.S. degree in 2017, and the Ph.
-D. in 2023 in Electrical Engineering from Hanyang University, Republic of Korea.
-I was a Visiting Scholar at KU Leuven, Belgium in 2020.
-Since 2023, I have been a BK Postdoctoral Research Fellow at the Research Institute of Engineering and Technology, Hanyang University, Republic of Korea.
-Since 2025, I have been working as a Research Assistant Professor at the same institute.
-My research interests focus on developing autonomous systems for advanced capabilities in complex environments including robotic noninvasive brain stimulation, object pose estimation, multi-sensor fusion and robotic grasping.
+I am a Research Assistant Professor at the Research Institute of AI Convergence, Hanyang University, and a member of the Robotic Cognition & Manipulation Lab where I work with Prof. Sungon Lee and Prof. Ji-Hun Bae  ([Robotic Cognition & Manipulation Lab](https://rilab.hanyang.ac.kr)).
+I received my B.S., M.S., and Ph.D. degrees in Electrical Engineering from Hanyang University in 2015, 2017, and 2023, respectively.
+During my doctoral studies, I was a Visiting Scholar at KU Leuven, Belgium, in 2020.
+Following my Ph.D., I served as a BK Postdoctoral Research Fellow (2023–2024) and subsequently as a Research Assistant Professor (2025) at the Research Institute of Engineering and Technology.
+In March 2026, I joined the Research Institute of AI Convergence in my current role.
+My research interests focus on developing autonomous systems for advanced capabilities in complex environments, with specific expertise in robotic noninvasive brain stimulation, object pose estimation, multi-sensor fusion, and robotic grasping.

 ## Research Interests